marhcouto/e-stafetas/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ### Description
-Project delopped in javascript - WebGL.
-The project represents a sea-like environment, where multiple techniques of computer graphics were applied to build the different objects, control animations, shadows, lighting, textures and others.
-The project also features a multitude of functionalities in controlling the movement and animations of a fish.
+Project delopped in c++.
+The project has a terminal-interface and allows for the calculation and viewing of routes for a delivery system of electrical vehicles.

 ### Dependencies and Instructions
 #### Libraries: